carpentries-incubator/geospatial-python/_episodes/19-access-data.md

 represents a heavy and error-prone task that should be avoided if carried out systematically to retrieve data.

 A service that offers programmatic access to the data enables users to reach the desired data in a more reliable, scalable and reproducible manner.
-An important element in the software interface exposed to the users generally called the Application Programming Interface (API) is the use of standards.
+An important element in the software interface exposed to the users, which is generally called the Application Programming Interface (API), is the use of standards.
 Standards, in fact, can significantly facilitate the reusability of tools and scripts across datasets and applications.

 The SpatioTemporal Asset Catalog (STAC) specification is an emerging standard for describing geospatial data.
 By